GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/channel-list-components/query-filters.md

 ### PageSize

 Page size is used to specify how many channels the initial page will show.
-You can specify an integer value for advanced usecases.
+You can specify an integer value for advanced use-cases.
 Most commonly, you don't need to touch this.

 ### Message Limit